island-lang/island-lang.github.io/README.md

 ## Actions

-**Actions** extend functions and allow for _external_ side-effects.
+**Actions** extend functions and allow for _external_ effects.
 Actions can return values but can only be called from other actions (or the topmost scope):
 ```isl
 action printNameAndAge(name: string, age: integer)
 	print('Name: {name}, Age: {age}')